Kitchener Public Library

 The Kitchener Public Library is the public library system for the city of Kitchener, Ontario, Canada.
-It consists of five libraries; a large Central Library in the downtown core, with four Community Libraries spread out to provide services for the neighbourhoods of Kitchener.
+It consists of six libraries; a large Central Library in the downtown core, with five Community Libraries located in various neighbourhoods of Kitchener.

 History

 The main branch of the Kitchener Public Library opened at 85 Queen Street in May 1962.
-Its origins date back to the Mechanics Institute first established in 1854, that grew within the first year to nearly 1,000 books in German and English.
+Its origins date to the Mechanics Institute first established in 1854, an institution that within the first year grew to house nearly 1,000 books in German and English.
+It was a Carnegie library.
 The collection, maintained by membership fees and private subscriptions, was destroyed by fire in the 1860s and was replaced in 1871 by a library located on the first floor of the town hall.
 The Berlin Public Library was officially formed in 1884 following the passing of the Free Libraries Act two years prior.

 The present library replaced the Berlin Public Library which originally opened in 1884 with a collection of 2,855 volumes on the first floor of the town hall.
-The Berlin Public Library was moved when it became a Carnegie library, opening on January 8, 1904, which was located at Queen and Weber.
+The Berlin Public Library moved when it became a Carnegie library, opening on January 8, 1904, located at Queen and Weber.
 Mabel Dunham served as Chief Librarian at the new location from 1908 to 1944.
 The Carnegie library was demolished following the opening of the Queen Street location in 1962.

 Expansion

 In 2010 the main branch underwent a $40 million 25,000-square-foot expansion.
-Completed in 2013, the project increased floor space by 30% (from around 82,000 square feet to 107,000 square feet), and made the entire building wheelchair accessible.
+Completed in 2013, the project increased floor space by 30% (from around 82,000 square feet to 107,000 square feet).
+The expansion also made the entire building wheelchair accessible.
 Designed by Levitt Goodman Architects, the building was awarded a 2015 Library Architectural and Design Transformation award by the Ontario Library Association.

 In 2015 the Kitchener Public Library became the first library in Canada to lend out internet Hotspots.